Sweden Top Gay Travel Destination, USA Only #24

 Other Gay Travel Destination Sites and Indices

 The Global Acceptance Index (GAI) published by the Williams Institute earlier this year, analysing attitudes towards LGBT people in 174 countries revealed greater tolerance in 131 of the countries, spread across a 36-year period.
-According to the GAI, Iceland, the Netherlands, Norway, Canada, and Spain are the most accepting nations for LGBT travel.
+According to the GAI, Iceland, the Netherlands, Norway, Canada, and Spain are the most accepting nations for LGBT vacations.

 LGBT travel website Gay Cities lists Brazil as the country LGBT travellers should most avoid travelling to, based on violence against LGBT people in the country – not part of the LGBTQ+ danger index.
 In 2018, 445 LGBT people died from LGBT hate crimes in the country, and in 2018, 167 trans people were murdered there, according to reports.